-It was a crisp, clear morning with a hint of balminess to come.
-Driving seaward, I thought of my new job and of Ginny and of the smile.
+So I phoned Hal and tried to borrow his car.
+Mary was using it, though.
+However, thought of my new job and of Ginny and of the smile.
 The job was to outlast the current difficulty, Nadler had assured me, and the more I considered it the more it seemed that it might be worthwhile.
 If you have to do something, it is fortunate if it can be something interesting, something more than a little enjoyable.
 All those races out there, somewhere, concerning which we now knew next to nothing-I was going to have an opportunity to mine the unknown, hopefully to fetch forth something of understanding, to consider the exotic, to transform the familiar.
-I realized, suddenly, that I was excited at the prospect.
-I wanted to do it.
-I had no illusions as to why I had been hired, but now that I had my foot between door and jamb I wanted to push by the present obstructions and have a go at the real work.
-It seemed, just then, that alien anthropology (well, xenology, more correctly, I suppose) was really the sort of thing for which I had been preparing myself all along, in my own eclectic way.
+I realized, suddenly, that I was excited at the prospect. \mbox{I} wanted to do it.
+I had no illusions as to why I had been hired, but now that I had my foot between door and jamb I wanted to push by the present obstructions and have a go at the $\,$ real work.
+It seemed, just then, that alien anthropology (well, xenology, more correctly, $\ensuremath{\mathtt{I}}$ suppose) was really the sort of thing for which I had been preparing myself all along, in my own eclectic way.
 I chuckled softly.
 In addition to being excited, it occurred to me that I might be happy.